kezhuw/treedb/README.md

 The primary reason to use memory cache is performance.
 Today, performance promotion benefits from scenario insensitive cache used in disk oriented databases is far behind requirement.
 Memory cache systems are adopted to alleviate database load.
-Hence boilerplates existed in many projects to handle the similar situations: cache missings, cache loadings, cache consistence, and data writebacks.
+Hence boilerplates exists in many projects to handle the similar situations: cache missings, cache loadings, cache consistence, and data writebacks.
 Full memory databases, such as Redis, suffers from other problems: costs and capacities.

 Things complicates things.
-The origin problem is that cache policy used by disk oriented databases leads to little performance promotion.
+The origin problem is that cache policy used by disk oriented databases results in little performance promotion.
 Why not give some hits to cache facility?
 This leads me to create TreeDB.

 ## First look